rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ## Model Comparison

-Let's compare the available models within the GPT for Work extensions based on the factors mentioned above:

-Click the factors for each use case in the table below to see a dropdown list of all the models GPT for Work makes available.
+Compare the available models within the GPT for Work extensions based on the factors mentioned above, clicking on each task example to see a dropdown list of all the models GPT for Work makes available.

 | Use Cases | Models to use for... |
 |-----------| :---                 |